lcinhust/HotelBookingWebsite/README.md

 2. Download the repository files (project) from the download section or clone this project to your local machine by typing in the bash the following command:

        git clone https://github.com/lcinhust/HotelBookingWebsite.git
-3. Installation some essential libraries: `npm install`
+3. Install some essential libraries: `npm install`
 4. Import & execute the SQL queries from the Database folder to the MySQL database.
 5. Import the project in any IDE that support the aforementioned programming languages.
 6. Deploy & Run the application with `npm run dev` :D